open-telemetry/opentelemetry-java/QUICKSTART.md

 OpenTelemetry offers four exporters out of the box:
 - In Memory Exporter: keeps the data in memory, useful for debug.
 - Jaeger Exporter: prepare and send the collected telemetry data to a Jaeger backend via gRPC.
-- Logging Exporter: saves the telemetry data into log files.
+- Logging Exporter: saves the telemetry data into log streams.
-- OpenTelemetry Exporter: sends the data to the [OpenTelemetry Collector].
-Not yet implemented.
+- OpenTelemetry Exporter: sends the data to the [OpenTelemetry Collector] (not yet implemented).

 [OpenTelemetry Collector]: https://github.com/open-telemetry/opentelemetry-collector